TOYOTA MOTORSPORT GmbH HERITAGE

 Thus TMG’s final Formula 1 record stands at 13 podiums, three pole positions, three fastest laps and 278.5 points.

-Drawing inspiration from the spirit of diversification already shown since 1979, in November 2009 TMG began a new era as a high-performance centre for design, development and production, catering primarily for the automotive and motorsport industries.
+Drawing inspiration from its diverse motorsport projects, in November 2009 TMG began a new era as a high-performance centre for design, development and production, offering services mainly to the automotive and motorsport industries.
+Several high-profile clients, including established Formula 1 teams, soon became regulars in Cologne, using facilities such as wind tunnels, test rigs and manufacturing.